Pathways to Politics for Women

 -

-In accepting a place in the Pathways to Politics Program for Women participants agree to attend at least 80% of Program modules in order to meet the hurdle requirement for completion.
+In accepting a place in Pathways to Politics, participants agree to attend at least 80% of program modules (or a minimum of 8 scheduled modules) in order to meet the hurdle requirement for completion.

 -